bk192077/struct_mapping/readme.md

 ##### Bounds <div id="options_bounds"></div>

 Sets the range of values in which (including the limits of the range) the value to be set is located.
 Applicable for integer types and floating point types.
 The option accepts two parameters - the range limits.
 Throws an [exception](#exceptions) when the set during the mapping of the value goes out of bounds.
+For std::optional, the option refers to the value that is contained in std::optional.

 ```cpp
 Bounds{lower, upper}